-Before delving into how much hiring a glazier can cost, let’s break the cost down into what materials are involved in the process.
+Before delving into how much hiring a glazier will cost you, let’s break the cost down into what materials are involved in the process.
 If you have an odd space to fit the glass, it will need to be specially cut, which can add to the overall cost.
-Further, the cost of the glass itself will be charged separately.
-Depending on the type of glass you would like installed, this can also add to the cost.
+The cost of the glass itself will be charged separately and depending on the type of glass you would like installed, this can also add to the cost.

 Types of Glass

 Double Glazed Glass: is an energy efficient glass that helps keep your home warm in the winter and cool in the summer.
-Its average cost is $200/m2.
+The average cost of double glazed glass is $200/m2.

-Laminated Glass: also regarded as safety glass, it is safe and remains shatter proof in the event of falling or breaking.
+Laminated Glass: also known as safety glass, is safe and remains shatter proof in the event of falling or breaking.
 Its average cost is $320/m2.

 Glaziers normally charge by the hour at a cost of $60 to $80 per hour for regular working hours.
 Add in the cost of the glass and you have a complete figure of the costs involved.
-However, keep in mind, the final cost may vary depending on the difficulty and scale of the work.
-The more complicated a task is, the higher the charges.
-Further, calling a glazier within their designated working hours can save you money as compared to emergency jobs.
+Keep in mind the final cost may vary depending on the difficulty and scale of the work.
+The more complicated a task is the higher the charges.
+Calling a glazier within their designated working hours can save you money as compared to emergency jobs.